Are You A First-Time Homebuyer?

 Do you know that if you haven't owned property in the last three years, you're considered a first time buyer?

-If you are a first-time home buyer, use the guide below for helpful hints and tips and learn how to avoid common mistakes when buying your first home in Long Beach, CA.
+If you are a first time home buyer, here are some helpful hints and tips to learn how to avoid common mistakes when buying your first home.

 - List of Needs and Wants: Make 2 lists.
 The first should include items you must have (i.e. the number of bedrooms you need for the size of your famimly, a one-story house if accessibility is a factor, etc.) The second list is your wishes - things you would like to have (pool, den, etc.) but that are not absolutely necessary.
 Realistically for first time buyers, you probably will not get everything on your wish list, but it will keep you on track for what you are looking for.

 - Visualize the house empty and with your decor: Are the rooms laid out to fit your needs?
 Is there enough light?